Special Collection next Sunday for Home Mission Sunday

 The Retrouvaille programme offers the chance to rediscover yourself, your spouse and a loving relationship in your marriage.
 Countless couples have successfully saved their marriage by attending the Course and using the tools provided.
 Retrouvaille is a not spiritual retreat, a sensitivity group, a seminar nor a social gathering.
 For confidential information or to register for the next programme – commencing with a residential weekend 15th / 17th September in Welwyn Garden City – email: email@example.com; call or text 07887 296 983 or visitwww.retrouvaille.org.uk.

-Secondary school SIF forms can be left at the office for Fr David’s signature during the week please remember there is a half term holiday 23rd-29th October and school applications closing date is 31st October.
+Secondary school SIF forms can be left at the office for Fr David’s signature during the week beginning 16th October but please remember there is a half term holiday 23rd-29th October and school applications closing date is 31st October.